If you are in a hurry, then click and buy our top choice, which is Ryzen 7 5800x

 It doesn’t come with an integrated GPU, and you can choose the one according to the screen resolution.
 NVIDIA GeForce RTX 3060 Ti makes a better choice for 1080p gaming.
 If you want to make it a 4K, you can go for Radeon RX 6900 or NVIDIA RTX 3080.

 The TDP rating is 105W, which means the temperature is easily manageable.
-You need to pair it with an external cooler as it doesn’t include a cooling solution in the box.
+It would help if you paired it with an external cooler as it doesn’t include a cooling solution in the box.